 Visiting Kensington Palace Exhibit in 2017

-Visit the Princess Diana 3D Virtual Museum to see this Versace dress in all its' magnificence
+Visit The Princess Diana Museum to see this Versace dress in all its' magnificence.